 - 20th of August to 9th of December

-However, the overall cheapest time to visit the Philippines is generally from mid-September to the end of October.
+However, the overall cheapest time to travel to the Philippines is generally from mid-September to the end of October.

 How to Budget for a Trip to the Philippines

 A 7-day trip to the Philippines costs an average of $1,949 for a solo traveler, $3,588 for a couple, and $1,037 per person for a family of four.
-Hotels in the Philippines cost between $32 and $175 per night on average, while most vacation rentals cost between $60 and $390 per night for the entire house.
+The average cost of hotels in the Philippines is between $32 and $175 per night, while most vacation rentals cost between $60 and $390 per night for the entire house.

 Moving around the Philippines can be expensive because items are further away and more difficult to navigate than they seem.
 If you are trying to see the Philippines on a tight budget, you will need to prepare ahead of time.